scollinselliott/eratosthenes/README.md

   element pertains
 - `type` : optional – one or more types, attributes, features, or aspects that pertain to that find (`NULL` if none)
+- `residual` : optional – if `TRUE`, it means that the find is considered residual to the context (the sequential event) in which it was found, and will not be considered when estimating aspects of the date of a type (production, use, and deposition).

 In the following example, the `artifacts` object contains six artifacts which pertain to elements of the sequences contained in `contexts`